avuori/pingdomClone/README.md

 ### Parameters

 * url — Target web address to monitor
-* maxResponseTime — Maximum web request time in milliseconds allowed before triggering an alert
+* maxLoadTime — Maximum web page load time in milliseconds allowed before triggering an alert
 * matchString — String that must be found from the response body
 * interval — Time interval between each request in milliseconds